 - Reduced stress

-- Physical calm and relaxation
+- Increased sense of calm and relaxation

 Coffee contains a variety of different components, such as diterpenes and antioxidants, but most people drink coffee for the caffeine, an active stimulant that provides the characteristic boost in energy and alertness.